 Perhaps best of all, you get to spend time together, and they get a sense of ownership over their education costs.

 Pro tip: If you’re interested in purchasing a rental property, consider using Roofstock.
 They provide you with a ton of data, so it makes researching properties simple.
 Plus, Roofstock guarantees you’ll have a tenant within 45 days or they’ll pay you 75% of the rent for 12 months.
-Sign up with Roofstock.
+Learn more about Roofstock.

 7. Flip Houses With Them